UKHomeOffice/callisto-timecard-restapi/docs/features/eahw-1249-annual-target-hours.md

 # EAHW-1249 Annual Target Hours

-This high-level design is intended to cover the elements of the Annual Target Hours feature that effect TimeCard.
+This high-level design is intended to cover the elements of the Annual Target Hours feature that affect TimeCard.
 It seeks to:

 1. Guide the reader through the relevant parts of the container definitions which will be used to satisfy this feature.
 2. Where required illustrate the high-level container orchestration.